‘Chase’s death was preventable’: Family who lost son in Fourth of July crash speaks out ahead of holiday

 WICHITA, Kan.
-(KSNW) – By the numbers, fatal wrecks are down compared to 2022.
+(KSNW) – By the numbers, fatal crashes are down compared to 2022.

 But the numbers could change.
 That’s why the Wichita Police Department continues to try and enforce driving under the influence laws.